Bankableflunky5/Booking-in-Form/README.md

 ---
 ## 🧾 License
-MIT License — free to use and modify for educational or portfolio purposes.
+MIT License — Use it however you want